kent-rasmussen/azt/WESAY_FROM_SCRATCH.md

   - If you want to collect words using **French**, remove English from the `Definition` field (at least until your word collection is done).
   - Select the box next to `Gloss`, and make sure the correct gloss language is selected.
 - In the `Interface Language` tab, set WeSay's language, if you don't want it to talk to you in English.
-- In the `option lists` tab, if you want non-English part of speech labels, set them here.
+- In the `option lists` tab, if you want non-English lexical category labels, set them here.
 A→Z+T will use whatever labels you have in your data.
 - Click on `Open in WeSay`, in the upper right.

 ## Start Collecting Data In WeSay: